What Are the Interest Rates for Private Loans by Private Lenders in Australia? (2025 Update)

 Key Factors That Influence Your Interest Rate

-Private lenders assess pricing on a case-by-case basis, but several consistent factors influence the rate you're likely to be offered:
+Private lenders assess pricing on a case-by-case basis.
+However, several consistent factors influence the rate you're likely to be offered:

 1. Loan-to-Value Ratio (LVR)